 - 1. We drop all the products that are analysics but do not come in the form of pills or are unconventional analysics (e.g., pain relief patches). - 2.
-We drop Pamprin and Midol, which have less than 1% of the inside market much smaller than other brands; in addition, they specialize only in menstrual pain. - 3.
+We drop Pamprin and Midol, which have less than 1% of the inside market much less than other brands; in addition, they specialize only in menstrual pain. - 3.
 We determine the active ingredient for each product: acetaminophen, ibuprofen, naproxen, or aspirin. - 4.
-We assign a number of milligrams to each product, according to their strength of their primary active ingredient.
-To do so, we combined the descriptive data in the Nielsen dataset with the data of milligrams of a specific active ingredient in a specific formula.
+We assign a number of milligrams to each product, according to the strength of its primary active ingredient.
+To do so, we combine the descriptive data in the Nielsen dataset with the data of milligrams of a specific active ingredient in a specific formula.
 In the case of Ibuprofen- and Naproxen Sodium- based pain relievers, the assignment was straightforward, since these OTC products can come only in 200mg (for Ibuprofen) and 220mg (for Naproxen Sodium).
-In the case with Aspirin and Acetaminophen, the situation is more delicate, since these products can come in varying strengths and as a combination with other analgesic agents.
-Therefore, we considered whether the
+In the case of Aspirin and Acetaminophen, the situation is more delicate, since these products can come in varying strengths and as a combination with other analgesic agents.
+Therefore, we consider whether the product